 BACKGROUND

-Laparotomy remains as one of the commonest emergency surgical procedures.
+Laparotomy remains one of the commonest emergency surgical procedures.
 Early prognostic evaluation would aid in selecting the high-risk patients for an aggressive treatment.
 Awareness about risks could potentially contribute to the quality of perioperative care and optimum utilization of resources.
-Portsmouth modification of Physiological and operative severity for the enumeration of mortality and morbidity (P-POSSUM) and the acute physiology and chronic health evaluation II (APACHE II) have been most widely scoring systems for emergency laparotomies.
-It is always better that we have single scoring system to predict outcomes and audit of healthcare organizations.
+Portsmouth modification of Physiological and operative severity for the enumeration of mortality and morbidity (P-POSSUM) and the acute physiology and chronic health evaluation II (APACHE-II) have been the most widely used scoring systems for emergency laparotomies.
+It is always better to have a single scoring system to predict outcomes and audit healthcare organizations.

 AIM

-To compare the ability of APACHE II and P-POSSUM to predict postoperative morbidity and mortality in patients undergoing emergency laparotomy.
+To compare the ability of APACHE-II and P-POSSUM to predict postoperative morbidity and mortality in patients undergoing emergency laparotomy.

 METHODS

-All patients undergoing emergency laparotomy at the Tata Main Hospital, Jamshedpur between from December 2013 to November 2014 were included in the study.
-In this observational study, P-POSSUM and the APACHE II scoring were done and the outcome analysis evaluated with mortality being the primary outcome.
+All patients undergoing emergency laparotomy at the Tata Main Hospital, Jamshedpur between December 2013 and November 2014 were included in the study.
+In this observational study, P-POSSUM and APACHE-II scoring were done, and the outcome analysis evaluated with mortality being the primary outcome.

 RESULTS

-For P-POSSUM, at the cut off value of 63 to predict mortality using Receiver operating characteristics curve analysis the area under the curve (AUC) was 0.989 and for APACHE-II at the cut off value of 24 the AUC was 0.965.
+For P-POSSUM, at a cut off value of 63 to predict mortality using receiver operating characteristics curve analysis, the area under the curve was 0.989; and for APACHE-II, at the cut off value of 24, the area under the curve was 0.965.

 CONCLUSION

-Because the ability of APACHE-II to predict mortality was similar to PPOSSUM, and the fact that APACHE-II does not need scoring for intra-operative findings and histopathology reports, APACHE-II can be used pre-operatively to assess the risk in patients undergoing emergency laparotomy.
+Because the ability of APACHE-II to predict mortality was similar to P-POSSUM and APACHE-II does not need scoring for intra-operative findings and histopathology reports, APACHE-II can be used pre-operatively to assess the risk in patients undergoing emergency laparotomy.
 However, for audit purposes, either of the two scoring systems can be used.

 Key words: Laparotomy; Emergencies; Acute physiology and chronic health evaluation II; Morbidity; Mortality